 The morning routine that will shave hours off your week

-Check email once and turn off notifications to better start your morning routine
+Check emails once and turn off notifications to better start your morning routine

 Write down 3 – 4 vital tasks:

 Time block your day:

-Have a face-to-face meeting or video call:
+Integrate a face-to-face meeting or video call into your morning routine

 Schedule breaks ahead of time:

 Give these tips a try and see if they work for you!
 If your team is looking for a productivity and collaboration solution, try Hibox free today.